How Long Can a Newborn Stay in a Swing?

 3. Time Limits

-Risks Associated with Prolonged Use
+Risks of Prolonged Use of Baby Swings

-Tips for Safe Use of Swings with Newborns
+Tips for Safe Use of Baby Swings

 1. Supervision